SyntX34/source-engine-css-enhancer/src_modules/WinterFX/README.md

 - Detects up-facing surfaces (floors, terrain, rooftops, etc.) and applies a custom snow texture for realistic coverage.
 <img src="../../snowfx.png" alt="SnowFX" width="300">

+**Warning:**
+- You can add "all" to the config to generate snow textures for every map.
+- This may cause some walls or other non-ground surfaces to also be covered in snow, because some maps use the same texture for both floors and walls.
+- The more maps you include, the higher the chance that snow will be applied incorrectly in certain places.

 **Installation:**
 - Place the module inside the modules folder.
 - Create a folder named WinterFX inside modules, and put the snowfloor.vtf texture file inside it.